Not Part Of

-Harry Hill, dinner theatre, and hoofing are just some of the acts that make up the 158-event line up for this year’s Not Part Of festival.
+Harry Hill, dinner theatre, and hoofing are just some of the acts making up this year’s NPO festival.